 Fixed price– tokens are bought at a fixed price, but they can be traded only after a freezing period;

 Dutch auction– the first coins to be issued are the most expensive, but their value decreases gradually over the investment period.

 Price Rise ICO– the fastest investors get the best price for the offered tokens.

 Have Precautionary Systems for Investors

 There are those that like to take a chance on things, but most investors play it safe and do not want to take on too much rick.
 Offer your investors some protection by using:

 Discounts- early contributors should always receive some form of discount or benefit

-Escrow wallet– a multi-signature digital wallet which shows the names of all key holders.
+Escrow wallet– a multi-signature digital wallet that shows the names of all key holders.
 Some of those key holders are outside the project and serve as guarantors.

 Fund return– an ICO is not guaranteed to always succeed, so you’ll have to provide a way through which you return funds to campaign supporters.